Citalopram 10mg Tablets

 A single oral dose of 10 mg is recommended for the first week before increasing the dose to 20 mg daily.
 Dependent on individual patient response, the dose may be increased to a maximum of 40 mg daily.

+Patients should be started on 10 mg/day and the dose gradually increased in 10 mg steps according to the patient's response up to the recommended dose.
 A low initial starting dose is recommended to minimise the potential worsening of panic symptoms, which is generally recognised to occur early in the treatment of this disorder.
+Although there may be an increased potential for undesirable effects at higher doses, if after some weeks on the recommended dose insufficient response is seen some patients may benefit from having their dose increased gradually up to a maximum of 40 mg/day (see section 5.1).
 Dosage adjustments should be made carefully on an individual patient basis, to maintain the patients at the lowest effective dose.

 Patients with panic disorder should be treated for a sufficient period to ensure that they are free from symptoms.
 This period may be several months or even longer.